EngrAwab/EngrAwab/README.md

 Feel free to reach out!
-I'm always open to interesting conversations and collaboration.
+I'm always open to interesting conversations and collaboration...

 <!--
 Here, you can add any additional sections or information you find relevant.
 For example, you can include your education, work experience, or any certifications you have earned.